 The Rangoon Red over Red-and-White two-tone example presented here appears to be a very solid example in running condition.
-The anodized aluminum trim behind the rear wheels, fender spears, and the two-tone interior indicate to us that this is a Deluxe model, hopefully with the larger 170 cu in straight six.
-Unfortunately, the seller provides very little information however he’s offering it for a reasonable $4,300 or best offer.
+The anodized aluminum trim behind the rear wheels, fender spears, and the two-tone interior indicate to us that this is a Deluxe model, hopefully with the larger 170 cu in straight-six.